 Next available fellowships

-Please note that the next available fellowships are July 2021.
-Fellowships have already been allocated for 2019 and 2020.
+Please note that the next available fellowships are January and July 2022.
+Fellowships have already been allocated for 2020 and 2021.
 Successful applicants are advised approximately nine months in advance of their appointment.

 How to apply

 Interested applicants should complete the SHNCI Fellowship Application Form and submit this with a CV and details of two referees to the Head and Neck Department Manager.
 Applicants are strongly encouraged to visit the hospital as an observer and should email the Head and Neck Department Manager if they wish to visit.
 This provides an opportunity to see what a fellowship entails.